 - Unflued gas and portable LPG heaters

-- Gas creates fast, convenient and easily controlled heat.
+- Gas heaters create fast, convenient and easily controlled heat.

-- Heater flues for gas fires can be installed almost anywhere in your home - they can be run out of the house horizontally or vertically, so they don't need to be on an outside wall.
+- Gas heater flues can be installed almost anywhere in your home - they can be run out of the house horizontally or vertically, so they don't need to be on an outside wall.

-- Choose a flued gas heater - unflued gas heaters emit water vapour, nitrogen dioxide and carbon monoxide directly into your home.
-This can make your house damp and harm your health if there isn't enough fresh air ventilation.
+- Choose a flued gas heater - unflued gas heaters emit water vapour and toxic gases directly into your home.
+This can make your house damp and harm your health.

 - Building consent - you don’t need a building consent to install a gas heater.
 If you’re putting in a building consent for other work at the same time as installing a gas heater, you will need to specifically state that a building consent is not being sought for the gas heater.